-To help meet this geography's goals for the future, some Campus sites are encouraged to evolve into Community Activity Centers, which are characterized by a mix of uses (residential, employment, shopping, leisure, and entertainment).
-These uses are set within mid-rise buildings in a pedestrian-oriented environment that is easily accessible to nearby neighborhoods.
+To help meet this geography's goals for the future, some Manufacturing & Logistics sites that are no longer viable due to industry requirements or market demands, are encouraged to evolve into Innovation Mixed-Use, which is characterized by adaptively reused, low- to mid-rise structures and the integration of more employment uses (research and development, studios, light manufacturing) and some supporting multi-family residential.
 This Place Type change will add a greater mix of uses and density to the recommended areas.
 To support the increase in uses and density, future development will provide additional mobility, open space, and placemaking elements.